 Integral to the Marshall College experience is the unique, three-quarter core sequence, Dimensions of Culture—Diversity, Justice, and Imagination.
 This interdisciplinary, issues-oriented curricular experience explores both the complexity of American experiences across race, religion, class, and gender, and also the shared resources all Americans draw on when their different identities and interests conflict.
 Students also choose courses in mathematics or logic, natural and physical sciences, writing, humanities, and fine arts to fulfill general-education requirements.

 In addition to a strong academic program, Marshall College is proud of its emphasis on the student as citizen.
 Students are encouraged to integrate educational alternatives and public service opportunities, such as Partners at Learning (PAL), for which they earn academic credit, into their curriculum.
 There is also a public service minor that champions the “cocurriculum” idea.
-Other exciting options—such as study abroad, internships, public service, and leadership activities—allow students to develop skills learned in the classroom and apply them to real-world experiences.
+Other exciting options—such as study abroad, internships, off-campus research, and leadership activities—allow students to develop skills learned in the classroom and apply them to real-world experiences.
 Toward that end, the Student Leadership Program is especially designed to encourage active participation in the governance of the college and in public service.

 Thurgood Marshall College’s hallmark is community, where students are inspired to be active participants in their university education and to take advantage of the abundance of opportunities to learn and develop as exemplary scholars and citizens in a multicultural twenty-first century.